 PROS OF THE MILKOLOGY BREASTFEEDING COURSE

-*You can share it with your partner who may have not felt comfortable attending a breastfeeding course.
+You can share it with your partner who may have not felt comfortable attending a real life breastfeeding course.

 Whether this is your first baby or your fifth there is something new to learn for everyone.

-*Note sheets and summaries meant that I had a summary to refer to
+Note sheets and summaries meant that I had a summary to refer back to.

 You receive extra bonuses